Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-After the above is complete we should see the ratelimiter reflected in the headers in responses from the product page:
+We should see the ratelimiter reflected in the headers in responses from the product page:

 {% navtabs %}